Syedaaneesa/flexedge/README.md

 - **Optimized performance**
 - **User-friendly content management**

-This project showcases my skills in customizing WordPress themes, integrating essential plugins, and crafting designs that stay true to brand identity while delivering an exceptional user experience.
+This project highlights my expertise in tailoring WordPress themes, integrating key plugins, and creating designs that align with the brand’s identity while ensuring an outstanding user experience.
 ---

 ## 🛠️ Tools & Technologies Used